Rayhan-10/Solved-Problems/readme.md

 >Smallest of Three Numbers: Write a program to find the smallest of three numbers.
 ## Problem-5
 >Sum of First N Numbers: Write a program that finds the sum of the first N natural numbers.
+## Problem-6
+>Divisibility Test: Check whether a number is divisible by both 3 and 5.